-Duress in Contract Law: Types, Examples, and Legal Remedies
+Duress in Contract Law Replace: Types, Tests, and Remedies

-- Duress in contract law occurs when one party is forced into an agreement through threats, coercion, or undue influence.
+- Duress in contract law occurs when one party is forced to enter an agreement due to threats, coercion, or undue influence, rendering the contract voidable.

 Duress in contract law is focused on the concept of undue influence.
 This means the use of false imprisonment, threats, force, psychological pressure, or coercion to influence someone to act in a way that is not in their best interest or to act in a manner they do not wish to act.